kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 By the time you have worked through this tutorial you will be able to:

 - Assemble a multi-component model using the API;
-- Import items from existing models and reuse them here;
+- Create a model which imports items from others;
 - Inter-connect the components using the equivalent variables functionality;
 - Use the diagnostic :code:`Validator` class to identify errors in the model's syntax;
 - Use the diagnostic :code:`Analyser` class to identify errors in the model's mathematical formulation; and